Augie-Environmental-Studies/gardens/README.md

 So, we decided to use open-source libraries called [Hugo](https://github.com/gohugoio/hugo) and [Doks](https://github.com/h-enk/doks).
-These two libraries create the backbone of our website.
-Then, we use
+These two libraries created the backbone of our website.
+Then, we used
 [GitHub Pages](https://pages.github.com/)
 to host our website.